kilroy-code/distributed-security/docs/risks.md

   - roster membership is not secret
   - tags are stable, which is a blessing and a curse. no built-in mechanism for rotating
   - tracking by device key

+## distributed storage co-dependency
+assertions by distributed storage that are required by distributed security

+- authorization for change
+- replay protection

+maybe also cover how distributed storage relies on distributed security?

 ## internal: review literature, e.g.: